friedev/minieval/README.md

 Any buildings connected by a road will interact with ALL buildings on that same road network.
 These interactions will only affect the GP you gain from the building, and NOT the VP.

-Buildings can't be destroyed, but you can always press undo your last move.
+Buildings can't be destroyed, but you can always undo your last move.

 ### Controls